 Alessandra Alberti was born in 1972.
 She received the Master degree in Physics in 1996, (cum laude) and the Ph.D degree in Physics in 1999 (cum laude).
 From January 2001 she has got a permanent position as researcher at the Institute for Microelectronics and Microsystems of the National Research Council in Catania (CNR-IMM).

 She is in charge of the following methodologies and equipments:

-Current main focus resides on the growth of mesoporous materials for hybrid photovoltaics and sensors applications; and on metallization schemes for Si, SiC, GaN -based devices, comprised silicides
+- Advanced Magnetron-Sputtering to grow metals, oxides and nitrides: Ni, Ti, Al, Ni/Co-silicides, TiO2, ZnO:Al, NiO, Al2O3, TiN, AlN.Current main focus resides on the growth of mesoporous materials for hybrid photovoltaics and sensors applications; and on metallization schemes for Si, SiC, GaN -based devices, comprised silicides

-Current main focus is on the optimization of the structural, optical and electrical performances of the materials and on their integration in solar devices.
+- Multiple-source Sublimation to grow solvent-free and stable Photoactive Hybrid Perovskites.
+The current main focus is on the optimization of the structural, optical and electrical performances of photoactive Perovskite materials and on their integration into solar devices.

 - High Resolution X-Ray Diffraction (XRD) for poly, single-crystalline and multi-layered materials’ analyses; X-Ray Reflectivity (XRR) applied to thin layer (<200nm); in situ and under operation analyses under controlled environment and temperature conditions.

 With several financed projects, she leads the research activities at CNR-IMM on Solar Cells based on Hybrid Perovskite (PSC), the new breakthrough technology in the renewable energy field for efficient solar energy harvesting.